NEAT-project/neat/docs/neat_read.md

 ### Remarks

 This function should only be called from within the `on_readable` callback specified with `neat_set_operations`, as this is the only way to guarantee that the call will not block.
 NEAT does not permit a blocking read operation.

-The **actual_amount** value is set to 0 when this function returns error.
+The **actual_amount** value is set to 0 when the remote side has closed the connection.

 ### Examples